gpaulissen/blog/_posts/2021-02-17-oracle-apex-how-to-build-4.md

 the Design Rules described later on.
 This is the foundation of your application.

-Do not forget to use domains whenever appropriate.
+And do not forget to use domains whenever appropriate.
 You can even have one corporate domains XML file if you prefer.
 {: .notice--info}